How to Submit a Claim for Auto Insurance

 Please check on yourself and be careful.

-The first thing to do after being in an automobile accident is to take a step back, collect yourself, and check sure neither you nor your passengers are hurt.
-Even in cases of bumper bumps, soft tissue injuries are a worry, and injuries increase the risk of an insurance claim being denied.
+The first thing to do after being in an automobile accident is to take step back, collect yourself, and check sure neither you nor your passengers are hurt.
+Even in cases of bumper bumps, soft tissue injuries are worry, and injuries increase the risk of an insurance claim being denied.
 Even in the unlikely event that no one is hurt, the accident will nonetheless be distressing for both or all people involved.
-In the inevitable exchange of driver information, try to keep your own and their road anger to a minimum.
-If you can, stop your vehicle in a safe location.
-Avoid standing on a busy or fast-moving road unless absolutely necessary.
+In the inevitable exchange of driver information, try to keep your own and their road anger to minimum.
+If you can, stop your vehicle in safe location.
+Avoid standing on busy or fast-moving road unless absolutely necessary.
 And if at all feasible, wait for the police while staying in the car and calling 911.

 Information sharing

-Make sure the other driver or drivers receive the documentation they require in order to file a claim, and that you do as well, if they are reasonable.
+Make sure the other driver or drivers receive the documentation they require in order to file claim, and that you do as well, if they are reasonable.
 Really, the only thing someone else needs is the insurance information from your insurance ID card.
-You can print off a car accident checklist and store it in the glove box, or many insurance companies offer one on their smartphone apps.
+You can print off car accident checklist and store it in the glove box, or many insurance companies offer one on their smartphone apps.

 Take pictures

 Your cell phone is your most important tool in the event of an auto collision.
-Take images of: harm to your vehicle as well as the other involved cars License plates road conditions, such as snow, rain, or ice Anything else that could be a factor, including road signs and neighboring intersections ID cards for other drivers’ insurance The timestamp and date stamp of the pictures should be recorded by your phone.
+Take images of: harm to your vehicle as well as the other involved cars License plates road conditions, such as snow, rain, or ice Anything else that could be factor, including road signs and neighboring intersections ID cards for other drivers’ insurance The timestamp and date stamp of the pictures should be recorded by your phone.
 Any witnesses’ names and phone numbers should also be included.

 Obtain information about police officers.

 The name and badge number of the responding police officer may be illegibly written on whatever document you get, so be sure to confirm it.
-As soon as the police report is filed, get a copy and make sure it is accurate.
+As soon as the police report is filed, get copy and make sure it is accurate.

 Speak with your insurance provider.

 It doesn’t matter who was at fault—get in touch with your insurer right away.
 Since many insurers allow you to file claims using their mobile apps, technology may again be able to help you in this situation.
 Industry group the Insurance Information Institute’s vice president Loretta Worters says, “Make sure to submit the claim within your insurer’s time limit.”
-“Ask your insurer if your policy has a time limit for submitting bills, resolving claims disputes, and submitting additional information.”
+“Ask your insurer if your policy has time limit for submitting bills, resolving claims disputes, and submitting additional information.”
 “Deadlines for filing vehicle damage claims are typically 30 days.”

 Typical Reasons for Denials of Auto Claims